-To make your CTAs effective, they have to be persuasive, which means you have a license to be a little bit pushier than you would be on the rest of your site.
-Use action words — don’t way “find out more,” say “download now to find out more.”
-Tell the person viewing the CTA exactly what you want them to do and what will happen if they click it.
+To make your CTAs effective, they must be persuasive, which means you have a license to be a little bit pushier than you would be on the rest of your site.
+Use action words — don’t say “find out more,” say “download now to find out more.”
+Tell the person viewing the CTA precisely what you want them to do and what will happen if they click.

 Urgency and scarcity are also useful tools.
-If you tell people that they can sign up for a webinar to learn about your product, they might think, “I’ll get around to it eventually.”
-If you tell them that sports are running out, that only 50 people will be allowed to sign up, and that they should get their spot while they can, they’re much more likely to take action.
+If you tell people they can sign up for a webinar to learn about your product, they might think: “I’ll get around to it eventually.”
+If you tell them that spots are running out, that only 50 people will be allowed to sign up, and that they should get their spot while they can, they’re much more likely to take action.

 When phrasing your CTAs, do your best to minimize the perceived risk and maximize the potential value.
-The risk should be essentially zero — maybe the user has to give you their email address, but they’ll get this comprehensive ebook in return!
+The risk should be essentially zero — perhaps the user has to provide their email address, but they’ll get this comprehensive e-book in return!

-Part of removing risk is getting rid of “friction words” that imply that the user will have to take some sort of action that they might not want to.
-Avoid words like “buy,” “order,” and “submit” until the very end of the funnel to make sure that people know they’re not overcommitting by clicking on a button.
+Part of removing risk is getting rid of “friction words” that imply the user will have to take some sort of action they might not want to take.
+Avoid words like “buy,” “order,” and “submit” until the very end of the funnel to ensure that people know they’re not overcommitting by clicking on a button.

 Judging Post-Launch Success

-After you make major updates to your UI, there are two major ways to see if it’s working: by comparing to your previous versions and by testing iterations.
+After you make major updates, there are two major ways to determine if your UI design works well: compare it to previous versions and test iterations.
 Comparing to your previous versions is the easy way.
-If conversions, clicks, time on site, and whatever other KPIs you measure are going up, then you’re doing well and you’ve made improvements to your UI.
+If conversions, clicks, time on site, and whatever other KPIs you measure are going up, then you’re doing well and made improvements to your user interface design.

-The harder part is to keep testing against yourself, by which we mean testing everything over and over again.
-The easiest way to do that is with A/B testing, which is a designer’s best friend.
-You can go as big or as small as you want with A/B testing.
-Start with something as small as the color of a button and see if you get different click rates, or design two completely different versions of a landing page to see which one gets more conversions.
+The harder part is to continuously test against yourself, meaning testing everything repeatedly.
+The best way to do that is with A/B testing, a designer’s best friend.
+You can go as big or small as you want with A/B testing.
+Start with something small (e.g., the color of a button) and see if you get different click rates, or design two completely different versions of a landing page to see which one gets more conversions.

-Talk to your users, too — especially the ones that have been with you for a long time.
+Talk to your users, too — especially those who have been with you for a long time.
 Ask them what they like and don’t like about the new interface.
-Be specific and ask them about the specific tasks and actions that your users take the most.
+Be specific and ask them about particular tasks and actions that your users take the most.
 Is it easier to find certain information on the site?
 Is it easier to view or change your account information?
 Is it easier to manage your dashboard?
 Whatever’s most important to your users, focus on optimizing those tasks.

 Special Tools for Mobile

-We don’t have to tell you how popular mobile browsing is.
-More than half of web page visits occur on a mobile device these days, and apps account for even more internet traffic than that.
-If your site isn’t optimized for mobile, your traffic and engagement will suffer.
+We don’t have to tell you how popular mobile browsing is, whether by smartphone, tablet, or other devices.
+More than half of web page visits occur on a mobile device these days, and apps account for even more internet traffic.
+If your site isn’t optimized for mobile, web traffic and engagement will suffer.

-On a desktop, it’s hard to tell exactly where someone’s looking until they actually click on something or scroll down the page.
-On mobile, you have a lot more information at your disposal, thanks to the touch interface of every mobile device.
+On a desktop or laptop, it’s hard to tell exactly where someone is looking until they click on something or scroll down the page.
+On a mobile device, you have much more information, thanks to the touch interface of every mobile device.

-Touch heatmaps can gather all the information from every interaction about taps, double taps, swipes, pinches, and so on, and put them all into a visual heatmap so you can tell exactly which parts of your page are commanding your users’ attention.
+Touch heatmaps can gather all information from every interaction about taps, double taps, swipes, pinches, etc. Put them into a visual heatmap to tell exactly which parts of your page command your users’ attention.

-Pay special attention to the shortest sessions of your users.
+Pay special attention to the shortest sessions for your users.
 The users that come to your site, visit one page, and leave again are the ones you need to examine.
-With the right software tools, you can see where on the page these users are, which pages they’re leaving, and what might be causing them to abandon your site without exploring further.
+With the right software tools, you can see where users are on the page, which pages they’re leaving, and what might be causing them to abandon your site without exploring further.